ellefeg/assembly2orf/README.md

 xxxx* I have linked in the script to my old Pfam-A from Deglab - because I couldn't get it to work here.
 I think this is because I missed the hmmpress step which is required to convert a .hmm into a file that can actually run. hmmpress will make .h3m, .h3i, .h3f, .h3p files - i think (but i need to check) that these need to be in the same file as the .hmm but you trigger hmmscan with .hmmxxxx xxxx* (3 May 2018) the script uses hmmscan on the old version of Pfam - i tried running hmmscan for something else using this file and it fails.
 I will need to update the script (~/data/external_data/Pfam/latestDownload_runFails/Pfam-A.hmm) I think i worked out what the problem was when i was working with Panther HMMs.
 Find this bit in my notes/blog and see what the fix was.xxxx
 * The ono redundancy filtering bit is "over-grouping" different opsin paralogues and filteirng them out - i will need to re-thibk this strategy.
+* TO DO: Remove the "Ono filtering step" so the final output is the transdecoder output.

+# Test

 # Version history

 v00.01 - 28 July 2017
 v00.02 - 13 August 2017
 * Original incorrect $blastDB and $blastFA files (erroneously containing a mix of nucleotide and amino acid sequences) were replaced with correct (amino acid only) sequences.
 No change to the script, just to the files specified in lines 28-29 of Run_TransPipeline.sh.